Safety and Welfare Policy statement ...........................................................................

 - Possible prosecutions or other road traffic offences are subject of viii below.

-iii) Mobile Phone Policy; ANE require that all drivers do not use mobile phones whilst driving.
-The Training company recognises its responsibility as an employer to ensure the safety of its employees and, therefore, has adopted the following rules with regard to mobile phones when employees are driving on training company business.
+iii) Mobile Phone Policy: The law requires that drivers do not use mobile phones whilst driving.
+EDLounge Ltd. recognises its responsibility as an employer to ensure the safety of its employees and, therefore, has adopted the following rules with regard to mobile phones when employees are driving on EDLounge Ltd. business:

 - It is an offence for a driver to use any hand-held device for speaking or listening to a phone call, sending or receiving text messages or other images or for interactively accessing any other sort of data whilst sitting in their vehicle with the engine on.
 This applies no matter how short a time the device is in your hand (e.g. if you dial and then use an ear-piece and microphone).
 Hand-held phones must not be used when you are stopped at traffic lights or during normal hold-ups.

-- Breaches of statutory law that occur during the normal working day whilst undertaking training company activities, if proven, will be classed as gross misconduct.
-As such any training company hearing would proceed as such.
+- Breaches of statutory law that occur during the normal working day whilst undertaking EDLounge Ltd. activities, if proven, will be classed as gross misconduct.
+As such any EDLounge Ltd. hearing would proceed as such.

 iv) Alcohol and Drugs Policy;

-- Drivers are forbidden to drive any vehicle under the influence of alcohol or illegal drugs, Management must be informed if you are on prescribed drugs that may affect your ability to drive.
+- Drivers are forbidden to drive any vehicle under the influence of alcohol or illegal drugs.
+The Safeguarding Lead must be informed if you are on prescribed drugs that may affect your ability to drive.

-- It is categorically forbidden for employees to drive a Training company vehicle whether at work or at home in an unfit state due to the influence of alcohol, illegal drugs or substances or to be in possession of alcohol or illegal drugs on Training company property or in a Training company vehicle.
+- It is categorically forbidden for employees to drive an EDLounge Ltd. vehicle whether at work or at home in an unfit state due to the influence of alcohol, illegal drugs or substances or to be in possession of alcohol or illegal drugs on EDLounge Ltd. property or in an EDLounge Ltd. vehicle.

-- Employees taking medicines or prescribed drugs under the direction of their GP, Dentist or other medical licensed practitioner or on the advice of a Pharmacist must check whether or not driving is contra-indicated.
-In this situation where the employee is driving for work they must ensure that their Head of Department and Human Resources are fully informed.
+- Employees taking medicines or prescribed drugs under the direction of their GP, Dentist or other medically licensed practitioner or on the advice of a Pharmacist must check whether or not driving is advised.
+In this situation where the employee is driving for work they must ensure that the Safeguarding Lead is fully informed.

-- All accidents must be reported to the Occupational Health Safety and Security Unit and to the Police23 where required.
+- All accidents must be reported to the Safeguarding Lead and to the Police where required

-- The driver of the vehicle involved in the accident, regardless of fault, must complete the Training company accident report form.
+- The driver of the vehicle involved in the accident, regardless of fault, must complete the EDLounge Ltd. accident report form

-- All accident report forms must be fully completed and submitted to the Occupational Health Safety and Security Unit as soon as possible
+- All accident report forms must be fully completed and submitted to the Safeguarding Lead as soon as possible

 vi) Vehicle Security;